You don’t need permission to create

 What stops most people from being more creative isn’t time, skill or confidence, it’s the idea we need permission.

 As adults, this stays with us, as the reality of paying your way through life sets in.
 People get jobs, often taking up much of their time.
-When you’re young, socialising takes up a lot of the time left after a job.
-Then, possibly parenting and other responibilities.
+When you’re young, socialising takes up a lot of the time left outside of work.
+Then, possibly parenting and other responibilities come into your life.

 Eventually, most people lose confidence and ignore their desire to be more creative.
 This often stems from anxiety and fear.
 We worry that our ideas won’t be good enough (good enough for who?), or that we’ll be judged or criticised for being indulgent, or putting ourselves ‘out there’.

 The truth is that creating is an important part of mental health.
 A way of expressing ourselves and our feelings without needing the world’s permission to do so.
-It’s a way of taking control of our lives and our experiences, and sometimes feel silenced by a world that doesn’t want to hear about it.
-Expressing through something that is uniquely our own, is a kind of therapy (without the stigma).
+It’s a way of taking control of our lives and our experiences, sometimes if we feel silenced by a world that doesn’t want to hear about them.
+Expression through creating something that is uniquely our own is a kind of therapy (without the stigma).

 Most adults don’t know it, but creativity really is available to anyone who has the desire to create.
 It doesn’t matter what skills you have, what your job is, how old you are, or anything else.
 You have the power and freedom to create something new and unique, and you don’t need anyone else’s permission to do it.